 Desoxyn is the brand name for the generic drug methamphetamine hydrochloride.
 It is a stimulant typically prescribed for children with attention deficit disorder and hyperactivity, and adults struggling with obesity.

 Desoxyn comes in tablet form and is generally prescribed with caution.
-Because of the addictive qualities of methamphetamine and risk of overdosage and abuse, Desoxyn prescriptions are limited and only prescribed in small amounts as needed.
+Because of the addictive qualities of methamphetamine and risk of overdosage and use, Desoxyn prescriptions are limited and only prescribed in small amounts as needed.

 Doctors are aware of the limited usefulness of prescribing Desoxyn when weighed against the inherent risks of using methamphetamine and prescribe it sparingly.
-Desoxyn tablets are a DEA schedule II controlled substance, meaning it has a strong potential for abuse.
+Desoxyn tablets are a DEA schedule II controlled substance, meaning it has a strong potential for use.

 As a stimulant, Desoxyn increases mental alertness and produces energizing effects.
 By affecting areas of the brain associated with mood and movement, Desoxyn may cause an intense rush when people take it for nonmedical reasons.